gbikushev/Visualisation-Excel-Dashboard/README.md

 # Career Aspiration of Gen Z
-This is the repository to store all the necessary files that show the work was completed within our group CA1 for creating interactive dashboards in MS Excel.
+This is the repository to store all the necessary files that show the work was completed within project for interactive dashboards in MS Excel.

 **Author: Gleb Bikushev**